Sunday, December 22, 2024

 The head of the Poltava Mining and Processing Plant was accused of cosmic losses to the state and is being held in custody.
 But the company claims that they simply effectively used associated materials from the ore mining and beneficiation process.

 In September, the National Police announced suspicions against the chairman of the board of the Poltava Mining and Processing Plant (PGOC) for illegal mining and abuse of power by prior conspiracy by a group of individuals.
 The Office of the Prosecutor General clarified that we are talking about the period from 2013 to 2021, when the Mining and Processing Plant, having permission to mine ferruginous quartzite, allegedly illegally mined and sold other minerals.
-The prosecution believes that they should have been “simply stored” in special places; instead, they were used for the production of crushed stone for further sale.
+The prosecution believes that they should have been “simply stored” in special places; instead, they were used to produce crushed stone for further sale.
 The prosecutor's office claims that from 2015 to 2021.
 The plant received more than 20 million cubic meters. m of such secondary materials, and losses for the state were estimated at a cosmic amount - more than 157 billion UAH (more than $4 billion at the current exchange rate).
 Therefore, now the courts are choosing record bail amounts for the chairman of the board of the enterprise, Viktor Lotous, which essentially means for him to remain in custody.
 However, there are many weak points in this case; a detailed analysis of it is published by the business publication Expert.

 How does mining actually work?